The Purpose of the Friends of Franz Jagerstatter - Breaking the Silence

 "Let us love our enemies, bless those who curse us, pray for Those who persecute us.
 For love will conquer and will endure for all eternity.
 And happy are they who live and die in God's love."...Franz Jagerstatter

-"Our Mission: Inspired by the witness of Blessed Franz Jagerstatter; angered by the invasion and occupation of Iraq by our government and the subsequent acts of terror and civilian atrocities committed in the past five years; mourning American casualties, both loss of life as well as physical and mental disabilities; we admit our own complicity by our failure to raise our voices (For a complete statement of the purpose of the Franz Jagerstatter People for Breaking the Silence, click on Purpose at the top of this page.)
+"Our Mission: Inspired by the witness of Blessed Franz Jagerstatter; angered by the invasion and occupation of Afghanistan and Iraq by our government and the subsequent acts of terror and civilian atrocities committed by our own United States government, mourning the millions displaced by our war terror, mourning our own American casualties, both loss of life as well as physical and mental disabilities and moral injury leading to massive numbers of suicides of American veterans of these unjust acts of war; we admit our own complicity by our failure to raise our voices (For a complete statement of the purpose of the Franz Jagerstatter People for Breaking the Silence, click on Purpose at the top of this page.)

 Pope Francis: "War is the suicide of Humanity..."

 Note: the following is a message from the Catholic Peace Fellowship:

 "Within a period of a few hours on Sunday Pope Francis spoke twice - and quite directly - about war.